 What are your health goals–lose weight, improve diet, exercise more, decrease your blood pressure?
 Whatever it is, be specific about exactly what you want to achieve related to your health by the end of the year?

 Have you been waiting to start or finish a big project such as beginning a certification program, defending your dissertation, or publishing your book?
 You must specifically write down your goal so your brain understands what you are trying to achieve this year.

-What achievement do you want to be recognized for, or just be proud of, in 2018?
+What achievement do you want to be recognized for, or just be proud of, this year?